 Avoid wearing a tie bar that’s the incorrect size.
 Any tie bar that’s too long or too short is, quite simply, the wrong size.

-Remember, your tie bar needs to reach anywhere between halfway and three-quarters of the way across your tie.
+Remember, your tie bar must reach halfway and three-quarters of the way across your tie.
 If this isn’t the case, it’s better to leave the tie bar off.

 Take care that you don’t wear a mismatched tie clip.
 The color and the finish need to complement the rest of your outfit appropriately.